 Parks Staff reserves the right to cut any lock and remove any watercraft, under any condition it deems necessary for the function of the boat storage program.

-Watercraft must be secured to the boat storage rack.
+Watercraft must be secured to the boat storage rack in three spots; front, middle and back of boat, to prevent slippage from the rack.
 Owner accepts all liability for theft or damage to their property.

 Aquatic Invasive Species (AIS) Prevention

 If you store your watercraft with us, please be sure to review our AIS information to help us prevent the spread of AIS.

 Aquatic Invasive Species (AIS) are invasive plants that live on, in or near water or invasive animals that require a watery habitat.
 Invasive species share the following characteristics: